Lecture 8 – Introducing I/O (Digital Systems)

 Questions

-What does the assignment statement GPIO_OUT = 0x4000 look like in assembly language?
+What does the assignment statement GPIO.OUT = 0x4000 look like in assembly language?

 GPIO_OUT is a macro defined in hardware.h as (* (volatile unsigned *) 0x50000504).
 This definition exploits the weak type system of C, and denotes an unsigned variable at the numeric address 0x50000504, a constant obtained from the nRF51822 datasheet.
 The volatile keyword amounts to saying to the C compiler, "Please just do any assignments immediately: don't try to be clever and optimise in any way, such as combining one assignment with a later one that targets the same address."